Jeri-Code/SalesAndEmployeeAnalytics/README.md

 > - discount	The discount rate applied to the order
 > - profit	The overall profits gained from the order

-Guiding Questions
-- How do individual employee salaries differ between departments?
-- Max Min?
-- Rank?
-- Running Totals and Running Averages

-- What are customer purchase habits?
-  - Purchases based on:
-  - Departments
-  - Quantities
-  - Shipping Modes

-- How are sales outcomes tied to customer purchasing habits?
-  - Profits/Sales numbers based on:
-  - Department
-  - Division
-  - Shipping Mode
-  - Yearly Trends